wangziqi2013/wangziqi2013.github.io/_posts/2020-12-27-strand-consistency.markdown

 Persist barriers are inserted into the persist queue always with can_issue bit set, since it does not have any dependency with other instructions besides program order.

+JoinStrand, serving as a global level barrier, stalls all following operations in the persist queue by not committing until all preceding operations have completed.
+This is indicated by the completed bit in each entry before the JoinStrand primitive.
+The JoinStrand primitive is not issued to the persist buffer (as we discuss below), and it will only be retired in the persist queue directly.
+The can_issue and issued bit are therefore not used.